esm-tools/esm_tools/docs/esm_runscripts.rst

 Both ways to set the entries are doing the same thing.
 It is possible, as in the ``input`` case, to set the file movement method independently for each of the directions; the setting ``all_directions`` is just a shortcut if the method is identical for all of them.

-Running a experiment with a virtual environment
+Running an experiment with a virtual environment
 -----------------------------------------------

 Running jobs can optionally be encapsulated into a virtual environment.